October 30, 2024

 This motion questioned changes to the National Construction Code, implemented in 2023-24, which Master Builders Queensland have estimated have added up to $30,000 to the cost of building a new home during a period of high inflation and a statewide housing shortage.

-2. “That the LGAQ calls on the State Government to improve regulation for large-scale renewable energy projects by developing a communication and engagement protocol (Code of Practice) to ensure renewable energy projects, including transmission projects, are planned, approved and constructed considering key social, environmental and economic regional considerations in proactive collaboration with councils.” (with Whitsunday Regional Council)
+2. “That the LGAQ calls on the State Government to improve regulation for large-scale renewable energy projects by developing a communication and engagement protocol (Code of Practice) to ensure renewable energy projects, including transmission projects, are planned, approved and constructed considering key social, environmental and economic regional considerations in proactive collaboration with all affected councils.” (with Whitsunday Regional Council)

-This motion sought “meaningful consultation” with developers and a binding Code of Practice regards to large-scale renewable energy projects.
+This motion sought “meaningful consultation” with developers and a binding Code of Practice in regards to large-scale renewable energy projects.

 3. “That the LGAQ calls on the State Government, through the Department of Environment, Science and Innovation, to review provisions for Environmentally Relevant Activity and trade waste discharge with the focus of enforcement, to be the original point of entry into sewerage networks rather than at the point of discharge at the treatment plants.”